johnlouierimando/filipino-cookbook-api-rimando/README.md

 ## Optional API Enhancements

-This API includes the following enhancement beyond the base requirements:

 ### Security Feature Per-IP Rate Limiting

 **Description:** All `/api/*` routes are now protected by a sliding-window rate limiter each client IP is limited to **10 requests per 30 seconds**.
 Requests over the limit receive `429 Too Many Requests` instead of being processed.